 When you’re traveling, the last thing you want to do is spend two hours fixing your hair.
 You’ve got to make the most of every minute.

-Truthfully, though, styled hair and fresh-faced makeup truly add the finishing touch to create a polished appearance.
+Truthfully, though, styled hair and fresh-faced makeup truly add the finishing touch to create a polished appearance to your travel outfit.
 That’s the real secret to chic style.
 It doesn’t matter how perfect your travel wardrobe looks if these other factors are missing.

 Now this doesn’t mean that you need to bring your entire beauty cabinet on a trip, or start using hair tools if that’s not your thing.
 It’s just a reminder that you don’t need to skip your hair routine entirely, because you can just bring the essential items that enhance your features for a natural yet chic look.